VPradoB/football-api/README.md

 # Football-API
-A football api that brings us information about the LA LIGA
+A football api that brings us information about LA LIGA